nicolecxia/CapStone-Project/README.md

 2. Users can search for services provided by a hairdresser
 3. Users can add a date from the calendar to book an appointment
 4. Users can add time to book an appointment

+Changqing Xia
+1. Users can log in.
+2. Users can register.
+3. Users can enable dark mode.
+4. Users can add data to the cart.